asubramanian08/MLSpecialization/2-AdvancedLearningAlgorithms/Week3/3-MLDevelopmentProcess.md

 # Error Analysis
 * If an algorithm has 100 misclassifications out of 500. **Error analysis** is manually looking through and determining patterns.
 What is common the majority or errors.
     * After determining what traits cause the most errors.
 Adjust the model to fix these errors.
     * For example: Lets say one of the larger errors is pharma-emails.
-Then collecting more data or features on phara emails might help.
+Then collecting more data or features on pharma emails might help.
 * Note: Error analysis usually helps for problems that humans are good at.

 # Adding Data